sky-shiny/smolder/docs/contributing.md

 Contributions welcome

 - If tests pass and and the request is logical, it should get accepted.
-- Please squash your commits into logical units.
+- Please squash/fixup your commits into logical units.
 - Pep8 is encouraged (for the code you write).

 Testing